kprabhat248/tember/README.md

 # Flutter Social Video Post App

-This Flutter application is a social media platform that allows users to view and post videos.
+This Flutter application is a social media platform (built from scratch ) that allows users to view and post videos.
 It integrates Firebase and Firestore for user authentication, database, and storage purposes.
 OTP authentication using SHA-1 and SHA-256 encryption methods is implemented for user login.

 ## Features